XCSoar/website/hardware/index.md

   (without the actual IOIO board)
 - you can [build your own](https://github.com/ytai/ioio/wiki)

-# Kobo Mini
+# Kobo

-The Kobo Mini is an e-book reader with an e-ink screen.
+XCSoar supports multiple Kobo e-book readers.
+These device have an e-ink screen.
 It is black and white, but is perfectly readable in direct sunlight.

+The following Kobo models are supported:

+- Kobo Mini
+- Kobo Glo
+- Kobo Touch 2.0
+- Kobo Glo HD
+- Kobo Aura Edition 2

 [More information about XCSoar on the Kobo Mini](http://max.kellermann.name/projects/xcsoar/kobo.html).